 - Salt and pepper to taste

-- Remove chicken legs from the pot and when cool to handle, remove and discard skin (this step is optional, you can keep the skin if you like).
+- Remove the chicken legs from the pot and when cool to handle, remove and discard the skin (this step is optional).

 - Pass the stock through a sieve and keep it warm in the pot.

-- In a deep skillet heat 2 tablespoons oil and sauté the chicken on high heat until golden brown.
+- Sauté the chicken: In a deep skillet heat 2 tablespoons oil and sauté the chicken on high heat until golden brown.
 Transfer into a dish, cover with foil and keep warm (you can do that inside a warm oven).

 - The risotto should start to look creamy.
-Taste it, and if you feel you want it more cooked, keep adding stock, a little bit at a time.
-If you run out of stock, add water.
-This is the time to add more salt and pepper if you think it’s necessary.
-Keep in mind that the final result should be creamy and the rice cooked through but not mushy.
-Also, the risotto will continue to cook a bit more after you remove it from heat.
+Taste it, and keep adding stock, a little bit at a time until al dente.
+The rice should be creamy and cooked through but not mushy (keep in mind that the risotto will continue to cook after you remove it from the heat).

-- Serve on plates, add on top a chicken leg and sprinkle with red pepper flakes, sea salt flakes, some fresh oregano and a slice of lemon.
+- Serve on plates, add a chicken leg on each plate and sprinkle with red pepper flakes or some fresh oregano (optional) and a slice of lemon.